N3TWORK/dynamap/README.md

 ### Write code to create tables, store, query and update

-First create an instance of DynaMap, providing the handle to DynamoDB and a pointer to the schema file:
+First create an instance of Dynamap, providing the handle to DynamoDB and a pointer to the schema file:

 ```
  AmazonDynamoDB ddb = DynamoDBEmbedded.create().amazonDynamoDB(); // use Local DynamoDB library
  SchemaRegistry schemaRegistry = new SchemaRegistry(getClass().getResourceAsStream("/TestSchema.json")); // load schema from schema file
- DynaMap dynaMap = new DynaMap(ddb, "test", schemaRegistry, new ObjectMapper()); // create DynaMap and use "test" as a prefix for the tables
+ Dynamap dynamap = new Dynamap(ddb, "test", schemaRegistry, new ObjectMapper()); // create Dynamap and use "test" as a prefix for the tables
- dynaMap.createTables(false); // create tables, do not delete if they already exist
+ dynamap.createTables(false); // create tables, do not delete if they already exist

 ```